How to import locations from CSV to your Store Locator widget

 Booking.com

-Do you feature multiple hotels in your Store Locator widget?
-If so, this button type would be an excellent option for you:
+If you feature multiple hotels in your Store Locator widget, this button type is a great choice:

 12